alejandrosantanabonilla/pysoftk/README.md

 pip install -e .

 This should work.
-To test pysfotk (for the moment), you can go to the directory test and type
+To test pysoftk (for the moment), you can go to the directory test and type

 python ANY_FILE_HERE